gagvirus/an-archer-game/roadmap.md

   - on enemy kill add some score
   - have a high score (local storage only for now)
   - display the score
+  - add leaderboards (backend)
-  - add functionality for active skills which can be enabled with hotkeys, have duration and cooldown:
+- add functionality for active skills which can be enabled with hotkeys, have duration and cool-down:
   - for example: double arrows for 30s, double attack speed for 30s
 - building
   - add ability to build things
     - each building shall persist through levels